On This Day: Death of Margaret of Prussia

 In 1901, following the death of her mother, Empress Frederick, Mossy inherited Schloss Friedrichshof.
 The family of eight moved into the Palace, as Mossy wished to maintain her mother’s legacy.
 However, after 1925, the family were no longer living in the main castle building, but in the smaller cottage-style residences on the palace grounds.

 Princess Margaret became the Landgravine of Hesse in 1925, when her husband’s older brother, Alexander Frederick, relinquished his position as Head of the House of Hesse.
 For three months in 1918, Mossy was also the Queen of Finland, after Prince Frederick Charles accepted the position before stepping aside because of the after affects of World War One.
 Her husband died in 1940.

 The Landgravine’s family was heavily impacted by Germany’s involvement in both World Wars.
 Her two eldest sons were killed in action during World War One.
 Two other sons would heartily embrace Nazism in the late 1930s and 1940s, with Prince Philipp even being appointed to Adolf Hitler’s personal staff due to his personal connection to the King of Italy (Philipp’s wife, Mafalda, was the King’s daughter).
 Prince Philipp and his family were later imprisoned in the Flossenbürg and Buchenwald concentration camps.
 Prince Christoph was killed in an airplane accident in Italy in 1943, after serving in the Nazi airforce.

 Margaret lived the rest of her days following the war at Friedrichshof, surrounded by her remaining children and grandchildren.
 On her death on January 22, 1954, she was the last surviving child of Frederick and Victoria.Filed under German Royals, Historical Royals

-Tagged Anniversary, Biography, Death, Hesse-Kassel, Margaret of Prussia, Prussia.
+Tagged Anniversary, Biography, Death, House of Hesse-Kassel, Margaret of Prussia, Prussia.